LarsEckart/ClaudeBar/README.md

 # ClaudeBar

-A Python tool that monitors Claude CLI usage and displays it in Waybar.
+A Python tool that monitors your Claude Pro/Max subscription usage and displays it in Waybar.

+Claude Pro and Max subscribers get usage limits that reset periodically (session limits reset every few hours, weekly limits reset weekly).
+This tool scrapes your current usage from [Claude Code](https://github.com/anthropics/claude-code) and displays it in Waybar so you always know how much capacity you have left.

-This project is a port of [CodexBar](https://github.com/steipete/CodexBar) by [Peter Steinberger](https://github.com/steipete), adapted specifically for Claude CLI usage monitoring with Waybar.
+This project is a port of [CodexBar](https://github.com/steipete/CodexBar) by [Peter Steinberger](https://github.com/steipete), adapted for Waybar.
 Thanks Peter for the original idea and implementation!

 ## Installation